zipvilization/Zipvilization/chapters/territory-world/index.md

 > **256**

-A City represents a larger territorial structure.
+A City represents a larger territorial structure capable of supporting increasingly complex development.

-It can later support forms of development unavailable at smaller scales.

-But Chapter 2 does not need to invent those systems prematurely.

-At this stage, its primary responsibility is spatial coherence.
+But its name does not silently implement mechanics that do not yet exist.

 ---

-# The State
+# State

 The next scale is: